Jujure/juju.re/jujure/content/writeups/q-solved.md

 {{< code file="/static/q-solved/flag.py" language="py" >}}

-Running the script outputs us the equation system, sat indicated that z3 found a solution to the system and the decoded solution of the system with the flag:
+Running the script outputs us the equation system, sat indicating that z3 found a solution to the system and the decoded solution of the system with the flag:
 `zer0pts{FLAG_by_Gr0v3r's_4lg0r1thm}`